-- To argue that you were not part of the group;
+- That they were not part of the group;

-- To argue that there were not three or more people in the group;
+- That there were not three or more people in the group;

-- To argue that you were not using or threatening to use violence;
+- That the group was not using or threatening to use violence;

-- To argue that a person of reasonable firmness would not have feared for their personal safety;
+- That a person of reasonable firmness would not have feared for their personal safety;

 Which Court Will Hear Your Matter?